 There is one slight problem if you want to take a CTM bus, if possible you should book your ticket at least 2 or 3 days in advance because even though on most routes there are multiple daily departures they are often booked to capacity.
 If you are already in the city, you want to ride from, great, just head over to the CTM bus station and purchase your ticket there.

 But if you aren’t you have a problem.
 Now you might ask, can’t I buy a ticket online?
-You can; some agencies will support you in purchasing your ticket.
-But they take ridiculously high commissions, and I advise you not to do it.
+You can, some agencies will support you in purchasing your ticket.
+However, they can charge quite a bit.

 Unfortunately, the CTM website, as well as the CTM App, are only in Arabic or French.
-And if you don’t speak either of these languages, you might simply give up buying a ticket in advance and just hope for the best on your chosen travel day.
+If you don’t speak either of these languages, you might simply give up buying a ticket in advance and just hope for the best on your chosen travel day.

 What if I told you, you don’t have to be able to speak Arabic or French to buy a ticket online?
-I don’t speak French either, but I managed to book all my tickets through the App in advance.
-The first time I guessed a lot, but English, German and French have a lot in common, and so I figured it out.
 To make it easier for you, I put together step by step instructions on how to buy CTM tickets yourself using the CTM App.

 STEP 1: DOWNLOAD THE CTM APP

 STEP 2: OPEN THE CTM APP

 This is the easiest step.

 You only have options between French and Arabic.
 I chose French, even though I don’t know any French, but it is still easier to look up than Arabic words.